funemy/funemy/README.md

 Hi there 👋

-🌱 Pre-doc preparing for PhD application 2021 fall.
+🌱 Incoming PhD student [@UBC-SPL](https://spl.cs.ubc.ca/index.html).
 Ex Master from TAMU CSE.

-🔭 Program analysis, concurrency, and any other interesting topics related to PL.
+🔭 Program verification, static analysis, concurrency, and any other interesting topics related to PL.

-📫 My [CV], [profile] and a [recent project] I'm working on.
+📫 My [website] and a [recent project] I'm working on.

 <!--
 **funemy/funemy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.